Welcome to the Sid Valley Neighbourhood Plan Steering Group Page

 We had a great response to the first Neighbourhood Plan survey and received 712 questionnaires which were completed by over 1100 local people.
 We have completed the analysis of the questionnaires returned and you can now access the report by clicking here.

-NEWS Neighbourhood Plan Survey of Business & Special Interest Groups is Now Closed
+NEWS Report of the Neighbourhood Plan Survey of Business & Special Interest Groups is Now Available to View

 Neighbourhood Plan News - Sid Valley Youth Speaks Out